meltingcore/bg/meal-mayhem/Decks.md

 ### USA

-- **Special Ability** - You can pay double the required number of ingredients to score bonus VPs equal to that number.
-Example: A recipe needing 2 ingredients normally scores 2 VP, but by paying 4 ingredients, you score 4 VP instead.
-You can pay with any type of ingredients (you don't have to match the recipe requirements).
+- **Special Ability** - You can cook recipes with twice the amount of ingredients to score bonus VP equal to that amount.
+You don't have to match the recipe requirements for the extra ingredients.
 - **Win Condition** - Cook 4 different recipes of the same type (e.g., 4 steaks or 4 burgers).
-- **Tracking** - Place each unique recipe card in front of you after scoring;
+- **Tracking** - The recipe cards.

 <details>
   <summary>Deck Composition</summary>